tareko/recipes/cinnamon buns.md

 # Instructions
 * Pour the warm milk in the bowl of a stand mixer and sprinkle the yeast overtop.
 * Add the eggs, butter and sugar.
 Mix until combined.
-* Add in salt and 4 cups (save the other ½ cup and add only if you need it) of flour and mix using the beater blade just until the ingredients are barely combined.
+* Add in salt and 480g of flour and mix using the beater blade just until the ingredients are barely combined.
 Allow the mixture to rest for 5 minutes so the flour has time to soak up the liquids.
 * Scrape the dough off the beater blade and remove it.
 Attach the dough hook.
-* Beat the dough on medium speed, adding in up to ½ cup more flour if needed to form a dough.
+* Beat the dough on medium speed, adding in up to 60g more flour if needed to form a dough.
 Knead for 5-7 minutes or until the dough is elastic and smooth. **The dough should be tacky and will still be sticking to the sides of the bowl.
 That's ok!
 Don't be tempted to add more flour at this point.
-We generally add about 4 ½ cups, but start with 4 cups.
+We generally add about 540g, but start with 480g.
 * Spray a large bowl with cooking spray.
 * Use a rubber spatula to remove the dough from the mixer bowl and place it in the greased large bowl.
 * Cover the bowl with a towel or wax paper.